dpgaspar/Flask-AppBuilder/docs/_build/html/_sources/quickhowto.txt

 Additionally you can customize what columns are displayed and their order on lists and forms.
-Remember you can include columns, relations or methods from a model's definition:
+Remember you can include columns, relations or methods from a model's definition.
+If you have a long list of columns and want to exclude just a few from add/edit/show form you can use the exclude columns
+property:

 .. automodule:: flask.ext.appbuilder.baseviews

     .. autoclass:: BaseCRUDView
+        :members: list_columns,add_columns,edit_columns,show_columns,add_exclude_columns,edit_exclude_columns,show_exclude_columns

+You can also control which columns will be included on search, use the same logic for this:

+.. automodule:: flask.ext.appbuilder.baseviews

+    .. autoclass:: BaseModelView
-        :members: list_columns,add_columns,edit_columns,show_columns
+        :members: search_columns, search_exclude_columns

 .. note::

     Fields that reference relationships, will display the defined related model representation (on this case __repr__() methods on ContactGroup Model), so by default these fields can't be ordered.
-    To enable order by on list for relationship fields, you can (since 1.1.1) reference them using dotted notation.
+    To enable order by on a list for relationship fields, you can (since 1.1.1) reference them using dotted notation.
 On this example you can reference them using 'contact_group.name'.